tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 and you should see something like::

+  >> Building gccxml-ns3 - OK
-  >> Building pybindgen-0.17.0.886 - OK
+  >> Building pygccxml - OK
   >> Building netanim-3.106 - OK
+  >> Building pybindgen-0.17.0.post41+ngd10fa60 - OK
-  >> Building ns-3.23 - OK
+  >> Building ns-3.24 - OK

-*Hint:  you can also perform both steps, download and build by calling 'bake.py deploy'.*
+*Hint:  you can also perform both steps, download and build, by calling 'bake.py deploy'.*

 If there happens to be a failure, please have a look at what the following command tells you; it may give a hint as to a missing dependency::